woocommerce/woocommerce/readme.txt

 * Added tool to clear orphaned variations in system status.
 * Remove checkbox options in system status tools and replace with constants.
 * Added security section in system status report.
+* Performance - Converted _featured and _visibility meta data to terms for faster catalog queries.
+Upgrade routine handles migration.
+Developers may need to update queries to reflect this change.
+* Performance - Added visibility term for outofstock products to speed those queries up also.
 * Performance - Introduced a new CRUD (create, read, update, delete) system for Products, Orders, Customers and Shipping Zones.
 * Performance - Optimised variable product sync.
 Upper/lower price meta is no longer stored, just the main prices, if a child has weight, and if a child has dimensions.
 * Performance - Removed WP_Query from up-sells.php and related.php and replaced with PHP foreach loop (since we already have the product IDs).